-Under the Safeguard Mechanism, coal mines emitting more than 100 000 tCO2e, including methane, must purchase Australian carbon credit units (ACCU) since 1 July 2023.
+Under the Safeguard Mechanism, which is the Australian government's primary policy to reduce GHG emissions from the largest industrial facilities, coal mines emitting more than 100 000 tCO2e, including methane, must purchase Australian carbon credit units (ACCU) since 1 July 2023.
 If their emissions are below a baseline, operators can obtain tradable Safeguard Mechanism Credit units (SMC), a new alternative to ACCUs.
 SMCs will be available to trade in early 2025.7